soul4rent/AWBW-Map-Checklist/README.md

 ## Standard B Rank Map Checklist
 - Are FTA counters implemented properly?
+  - Does one exist?
-  - Does one exist for the number of bases?
+  - Is it proper for the number of bases, map type, etc.
 - Are there reasons to go specific places throughout the map?
 (Com towers, Airports, Contested Income Sources, Larger income sources, Lab Units)
     - If a player wins a single area, is the game still reasonably winnable in some fashion?
 (EX: No "Win mid, win game")
 - Are there several interesting decisions when moving throughout the map?